crm-dynamics-ltd/crm-dynamics-ltd.github.io/src/content/docs/Changelogs/scheduler.md

 title: 'Scheduler'
 ---

+## 1.0.1 (2024-06-24)

+### Changed

+- Views are not sorted alphabetically.

+### Fixed

+- Issue preventing items to be displayed when adding them to the timeline.
+- Chaching of table metadata to improve performance.

+---

 ## 1.0.0 (2024-06-14)

 First release!
 In this version we added the ability to save filters to personal views.
 These views are stored in the dynamics environment and offer a more permanent way to save and re-use filters.